Colombia - Country Commercial Guide

 Colombia is the second largest food trade destination for U.S. food products in South America.

-U.S. products will have to maintain a reputation of higher quality in order to be competitive with local food processing companies, guaranteeing a consistent and uniform supply of products year-round.
+U.S. products will have to maintain a reputation of higher quality to compete with local food processing companies, guaranteeing a consistent and uniform supply of products year-round.

-The growth of tourism and the hotel and restaurant sectors will require a greater array of raw materials and ingredients to make final products more appealing to foreigners and fast-changing domestic consumer tastes and preferences.
+The growth of tourism will require a greater array of raw materials and ingredients to make final products more appealing to foreigners and fast-changing domestic consumer tastes and preferences.

 There is a cultural misperception that frozen products are unhealthy and lack quality.